 Operations research analysts use their training and skills to analyze businesses, logistics, or other fields, helping organizations find weaknesses and solve their problems.
 They can help with supply chains as well as price setting or even creating work schedules.

 Research analysts require close attention to detail and excellent communication skills.
 Those interested will often need to have a minimum of a bachelor’s degree and evidence of experience of working extensively with mathematics.
 Analysis requires not only sharp analytical skills, but also excellent math and problem-solving abilities.
-As an operations research analyst, veterans can earn a median salary of $84,810.

 Veterans preparing to enter the civilian job market will find that there are a variety of career paths and types of businesses they can enter and achieve personal and professional success.
 If you are ready to take the next steps and pursue educational opportunities that will prepare you for the future, come and explore some of the programs we offer here at Post.